kdafov/kdafov/README.md

 ## ✨ About me ✨

-Hi,

-I am Kristian, a software engineer.
-I like working on all kinds of different projects, both in team and by myself.
-Gaining new knowledge and exploring new technologies is what I look forward to.
-Helping people on their way to success.
-Helping small businesses make appearance in the digital world.

-Contact me if you want to work on a project, or for anything else.

-## 💻 Technologies 💻
-- Python (GUI, Microcontrollers, Testing, Web Scraping)
+Hey there, I'm Kristian Dafov, and I'm all about bringing cutting-edge technology to empower businesses in the digital age.
+I specialise in crafting rich web platforms, intricate desktop software, and user-friendly mobile apps, all designed to deliver an exceptional user experience.

+## ✨ Services ✨
+- DESKTOP SOFTWARE
-- NodeJS
+- MOBILE APPLICATIONS
-- ReactJS & NextJS
+- WEBSITE SETUP & MAINTENANCE
-- PHP
-- Java
-- GCP & AWS (VM, Container management, Serverless, Storage, API Gateways)
-- C (Arduino)
-- Docker
-- TypeScript
+- EMBEDDED SYSTEMS

 ## 📫 Contact me 📫
+Portfolio: kdafov.com
-Email: business.dafov@gmail.com
+Email: contact@kdafov.com